Are LED Lanterns Safe for Car Camping?

 Making the Right Choice

 Making the right choice for your car camping lighting means prioritizing safety and functionality.
 You don't need a $200 expedition-grade lantern for car camping; a solid, reliable LED option will do.
-My go-to for years was a rechargeable lantern that could also charge my phone, which felt like game-time for my gear.
+A popular choice is a rechargeable lantern that can also charge a phone.
 Facebook groups often have people sharing their favorite affordable lighting options.
-Look for lanterns with:

 • Multiple brightness settings, especially a low-lumen 'night light' mode.